Mike Zunino Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 8.2 K/9, which ranks 25th in the league.
+- The eight strikeouts per nine innings compiled by the Rockies pitching staff ranks 25th in the league.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.53).
+- The Rockies have a 5.29 team ERA that ranks 27th among all MLB pitching staffs.

-- The Rockies allow the third-most home runs in baseball (34 total, 1.5 per game).
+- Rockies pitchers combine to surrender the third-most home runs in baseball (34 total, 1.4 per game).

+- Feltner (1-2) gets the starting nod for the Rockies in his fifth start of the season.
+He's put together a 6.16 ERA in 19 2/3 innings pitched, with 21 strikeouts.

+- The right-hander's most recent time out came on Thursday against the Philadelphia Phillies, when he went 5 2/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.